 Whilst there is now a huge groundswell of interest in these Beaumaris classics.
 But unfortunately, owners & developers without any knowledge of mid-century design, have demolished many of these beautiful homes, not understanding their long-term value nor potential for sympathetic renovation.

-A huge thank you to our members and our committee, who have worked tirelessly to organise all our events.
+We are indebted to our wonderful members and our committee, who have worked tirelessly to organise all our events and speak at Counci meetings and VCAT.

 We are all united in our passion for celebrating, educating and promoting the importance of preserving the mid-century architecture of Beaumaris.